bowtie-json-schema/bowtie/docs/implementers.rst

 .. warning::

-    Responding ``{"ok": true}`` or ``false`` is *not* an indication of whether your implementation supports the dialect sent.
+    Responding ``{"ok": true}`` or ``false`` is *not* an indication of whether an implementation supports the dialect sent.

-    Bowtie will never send a dialect request for a dialect that your harness does not support -- which it already knows from the ``start`` response we implemented `earlier <start_implementation>`.
+    Bowtie will never send a dialect request for a dialect that a harness does not support -- information which it already knows from the ``start`` response we implemented `earlier <start_implementation>`, where we specified the complete list of supported dialects for the implementation.
     If it ever did so this would be considered a Bowtie bug.

-    This request *strictly* controls what your implementation harness should do with schemas that do *not* internally indicate what version they are written for, and the response should signal whether your implementation has configured itself appropriately or not.
+    This ``dialect`` request *strictly* controls setting what an implementation harness should do with schemas that do *not* internally indicate what version they are written for; its response should signal only whether the implementation has configured itself appropriately or whether doing so is not supported.

     Bowtie will *continue executing tests* even if it sees a ``false`` response.